 Related Auto Burglary Offenses

-California Vehicle Code 10852 - Tampering with a Vehicle.
+Vehicle Code 10852 VC makes it a crime to tamper with a motor vehicle.
 You could face criminal charges of tampering with a vehicle if you willfully tamper with a vehicle or the contents, or break or remove any part of the vehicle.

 Legal Penalties for Auto Burglary